 (please, please, please if you're going to contact me with a copied message that doesn't even have my name on it.... don't bother - you've got no idea how many emails I get like that and it's just downright rude - everybody else, please read on and you're welcome as a volunteer.)

 There's also all the day to day seasonal stuff.
-Planting and pruning etc. (there's a huge amount of stuff and work disguised as these two short sentences!)
+Planting, pruning, harvesting etc. (there's a huge amount of stuff and work disguised as these two short sentences!)

 Just to clarify, 'we' is Elly, Dancho and Kathy (Elly's mother).
 However, Elly and Dancho are travelling at the moment, so Kathy and the cats are left in charge.

 These are a few of the things that I know we'll be doing in 2020......there will be more!
 We have new ideas and new ways of doing things all the time....and sometimes we make a new job to suit someone's skills.
 We would be delighted to have you join our long list of volunteers who've been to Voditsa.
 Everything you do will be appreciated and remembered and we look forward to meeting you and knowing a little about you.
 If you're interested, first please read the rest of this profile then get in touch with dates.
 If you're serious about connecting with us or any host, a piece of advice is, don't send me a short, bland message that has been copied and pasted and doesn't even have my name in it.
 Thanks.